inloop/image-picker/README.md

 - add @objcMembers
 - add public API to access loaded assets (ask for asset at index)
 - defaultFetchResult results should be sorted ascending
-- update delegate methods so that user can detect that assets were also deselected

 **Requirements**
 - iOS 10.1+